nrfconnect/sdk-nrf/doc/nrf/ug_dev_model.rst

 It is important to note that the **downstream project history is periodically rewritten**.
 This is important to prevent the number of downstream patches included in a specific NCS release from increasing forever.
-A repository's history is typically only rewritten once per every major |NCS| release.
+A repository's history is typically only rewritten once for every |NCS| release.

 To make incorporating new history into your own forks easier, a new point in the downstream |NCS| history is always created which has an empty ``git diff`` with the previous version.
 The empty diff means you can always use: